Planning Your Degree

 - SLS 490 Second Language Testing***

-* The capstone course for the BA in SLS is an opportunity for students to synthesize what they have learned throughout their SLS coursework in ways that will help them understand what it means to be a professional in the field of second languages.
+** The capstone course for the BA in SLS provides an opportunity for students to synthesize what they have learned throughout their SLS coursework in ways that will help them understand and articulate what it means to be a professional in the field of second languages.
 Students will explore their personal values, beliefs, and ethics as they are related to languages, and what opportunities are available to people with a BA in SLS.
 The final step involves the development of a portfolio relevant to students’ professional goals.
-This course is to be taken either in the next to last semester or last semester before graduation (however, taking it in the next to last semester is highly recommended; see an academic advisor in SLS for more details).

 Electives (9 credits)